 We were newlyweds and I came home from the mall.
 My sweet husband asked me what I bought.
 With pride, I showed him some of my best bargain deals I scored that day.

 Score one for me – I saved some crazy money on these clothes.
 Then, he looked at me and asked, “Seriously, do you need 6 green shirts?”
-The funny part is I don't own any green shirts.
+The funny part is I don't own any green shirts (and still don't to this day).
 Regardless, that statement stuck with me.

 While I haven't gone to the full capsule wardrobe, I definitely paired down the number of outfits and pieces I own.